andreasala98/andreasala98/README.md

 </div>

 Nice to meet you!
 My name is Andrea Sala.
-- In 2022 I have been carrying out my Master Thesis Project in Physics (ML application to Medical Physics) at the Niguarda Hospital.
+- In 2022 I have been carrying out my [Master Thesis Project](https://github.com/niguardateam/covid-classifier) in Physics (ML application to Medical Physics) at the Niguarda Hospital.
 In particular, I am the core author of a python package called `clearlung` that performs quantitative analysis and ML on lung CT scans, in order to estimate the health level of a lung
 - I previously worked as an intern Data Scientist @ IQVIA - Integrated Analytics Team, where I worked on Knowledge Graph Embedding and Graph Neural Networks.

-My repos include mostly university projects and other repos developed just for fun/experimenting new stuff Unfortunately, the repo I'm working on at the moment is private, so I can't show you my work :(
+My repos include mostly university projects and other repos developed just for fun/experimenting new stuff

 Feel free to have a stroll around my profile 😙 Suggestions to improve my code quality / readability are always welcome!